junymc/junymc.github.io/_posts/2019-08-17-sinatra_project_movieview.markdown

 ```

-After everyting is set up correctly, I can check my apllication by typing:
+After everything is set up correctly I run the application by typing the following command:

 ```
  > shotgun
 ```

-These are the main part of this project.
-Of course there's much more to talk about what I've learned and used in this Sinatra project.
+This summarizes the main part of the Sinatra project.

 ## Conclusion

-Using ActiveRecord is the most part that I enjoyed since it makes my job so easy.
-It made my work much easier!
-I learned about RESTful route which provides mapping between HTTP verbs(get, post, put/patch, delete) to controller CRUD actions.
-There was time that I was confused but at the end, I understand what exactly they do.
-I feel so great after all of the strugles.
-I just took another step to my goal which is becoming a developer.
-My journey continues and I will learn more and more till I get to my goal!
+Using ActiveRecord made this project incredibly easier to complete because of things like RESTful route that make data manipulation easier.
+At times I was confused, but towards the end of the project all the concepts seemed to come together and make more sense.
+I have to admit that coding in itself is definitely a challenge combined with the language barrier makes everything more of a struggle, but it also makes completing something that more satisfying.
+With each struggle and overcoming each obstacle I am getting closer and closer to my end goal of becoming a developer.